 Camp Completion is an intensive week-long retreat designed to help advanced graduate students make significant progress toward the completion of their theses, capstone projects, or dissertations.
 Camp Completion offers five days of dedicated writing time, opportunities to get feedback from expert writers and researchers, and short activities geared toward managing the dissertation project, developing productive writing habits and strategies, and communicating research to diverse audiences.
-Camp Completion also provides lunch, coffee, and snacks every day!
+Camp Completion also provides coffee and snacks every day!
 Offered every May and December after the end of the semester.

 Fast Facts and How to Apply:

 - The May 2019 edition runs May 13 through May 17 in Talley Student Union from 8:30 AM to 4 PM Monday through Thursday, 8:30 AM to noon on Friday.

 - Camp Completion is open to masters and doctoral candidates in any discipline who are at the thesis/dissertation/capstone/prospectus writing stage of their program.